Superbad: Development

-Superbad was written by Goldberg and Rogen during their teen years.
+Superbad was written by Evan Goldberg and Seth Rogen during their teen years.
 It is loosely based on their own experience as seniors in Vancouver in the late 1990s, hence the character names Seth and Evan.
 Other characters and references were influenced by Goldberg and Rogen's adolescence, such as Steven Glanzberg, their peer at Point Grey Secondary School, characterized in the film as a loner.
 According to an interview at an event panel in 2009, Fogell was also a real friend of Rogen and Goldberg.
-Rogen was initially slated to play Hill's character Seth, but due to his physical size and age, he played one of the police officers.
+Rogen was initially slated to play Jonah Hill's character Seth.
+Still, due to his physical size and age, he played one of the police officers.
 When asked where he wants to be dropped off, Fogell tells the officers to take him to 13th and Granville, a nod to Rogen and Goldberg's favorite all-you-can-eat sushi restaurant in Vancouver.
 Superbad took seven years to complete from early scripting in 2000 and filming from 2006 to 2007.
 Among the films that served as inspiration for Superbad were Dazed and Confused, Fast Times at Ridgemont High, and American Graffiti.

 Filming

-The film was primarily shot in Los Angeles in 2006.
+The film was primarily shot in Los Angeles in the fall of 2006.
 Exterior shots of the high school were filmed at El Segundo High School.
 The mall scenes were shot at the Fox Hills Mall in Culver City, California.

 Other filming locations include the convenience store at the beginning of the film, also in Culver City, the liquor store where "McLovin" gets IDed in Glendale, California, and the bar where the cops take McLovin for a drink is neighboring Los Angeles International Airport (LAX).
 The scene where McLovin and the cops do donuts in the cop car was filmed in a parking lot on the California State University, Northridge campus.

-Mintz-Plasse was 17 at the time of filming Superbad, and as a result, his mother was required to be present on set during the filming of his sex scene.
+Christopher Mintz-Plasse was 17 at the time of filming Superbad, and as a result, his mother was required to be present on set during the filming of his sex scene.